Normalization Layers Are All That Sharpness-Aware Minimization Needs: SAM-ON: Perturbing Only the Normalization Layers

 \section{SAM-ON: Perturbing Only the Normalization Layers}

 We study the effect of applying SAM (and its variants) solely to the normalization layers of a considered model.
 We will refer to this approach as \textit{SAM-ON} (SAM-OnlyNorm) throughout this paper and provide a convergence analysis for \textit{SAM-ON} in Appendix \ref{app:conv}.
-We find that \textit{SAM-ON} obtains enhanced generalization performance compared to conventional SAM (denoted as \textit{SAM-all}) for ResNet architectures with BatchNorm (Section \ref{sec:SAMBN}) and Vision Transformers with LayerNorm (Section \ref{sec:layernorm+vits}) on CIFAR data \mm{and performs competitively on ImageNet}.
+We find that \textit{SAM-ON} obtains enhanced generalization performance compared to conventional SAM (denoted as \textit{SAM-all}) for ResNet architectures with BatchNorm (Section \ref{sec:SAMBN}) and Vision Transformers with LayerNorm (Section \ref{sec:layernorm+vits}) on CIFAR data {and performs competitively on ImageNet}.
 For comparison, we also study the reverse of \textit{SAM-ON}, i.e.~we exclude the affine normalization parameters from the adversarial SAM-step, which we shall refer to as \textit{no-norm}.

 \textbf{Training set-up.} We use SGD with momentum, weight decay, and cosine learning rate decay as our base optimizer for ResNet architectures and employ label smoothing to adopt similar settings as in the literature \cite{Kwon2021}.
-For Vision Transformers we employ AdamW as our base optimizer on CIFAR and use SGD for fine-tuning following \cite{steiner2022train}.
+For Vision Transformers we employ AdamW \cite{loshchilov2019adamw} as our base optimizer on CIFAR and for ImageNet we additionally use Lion \cite{chen2023lion}.
 We use both basic augmentations (random cropping and flipping) and strong augmentations (basic+AutoAugment, denoted as +AA).
 We consider a range of SAM-variants which differ either in the perturbation model ($\ell_2$ or $\ell_\infty$) or in the definition of the normalization operator.
 We train models for 200 epochs, and do not employ $m$-sharpness unless indicated otherwise.
 Complete training details are described in Appendix \ref{appx:training}.